Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Fed-Span Operations

-The processes in global aggregation are similar to those described in \textbf{\textit{Phase 3}} (Sec.~\ref{subsec:ph3}), with the key differences being the aggregation at a global root node and accounting for variability in SGD iterations across VCs.
-In particular, at the instance of the last local aggregation { $\ell=L^{(k)}$}, each satellite { $n$}, part of VC { $c$}, computes its cumulative gradient for the entire global round as { $\widehat{\nabla F}_{n}^{(k,{\ell})} {=} (\bm{\omega}^{(k)}{-}\bm{\omega}_{n}^{(k,{\ell}),e^{(k)}_{n}})\big/\eta_{_k}$} where { $\ell=L^{(k)}$}, similar to~\eqref{eq:cumulateGrad}, and transmits it to its successor satellite.
-Subsequently, each successor satellite { $n \in \mathcal{N}$} receives cumulative gradients from its predecessor nodes and aggregates them into a single gradient vector.
+To conduct a global aggregation after the last local aggregation { $\ell=L^{(k)}$}, each satellite { $n$} in VC { $c$}, computes its cumulative gradient for the entire global round as { $\widehat{\nabla F}_{n}^{(k,{\ell})} {=} (\bm{\omega}^{(k)}{-}\bm{\omega}_{n}^{(k,{\ell}),e^{(k)}_{n}})\big/\eta_{_k}$} with { $\ell=L^{(k)}$}, similar to~\eqref{eq:cumulateGrad}, and transmits it to its successor satellite.
+Subsequently, each successor satellite { $n \in \mathcal{N}$} receives cumulative gradients from its predecessors and aggregates them into a single gradient vector.
 This vector, at satellite { $n$}, can be expressed recursively in terms of its own cumulative gradient and the aggregated gradients of its predecessors as:

-Normalization by the number of SGD iterations { $e^{(k)}_n$} in~\eqref{globalaggregation} reduces the risk of bias toward satellites performing more SGD iterations during local rounds~\cite{DBLP:journals/corr/abs-2202-02947}.
+The normalization by the number of SGD iterations { $e^{(k)}_n$} in~\eqref{globalaggregation} reduces the risk of bias toward satellites performing more SGD iterations during local rounds~\cite{DBLP:journals/corr/abs-2202-02947}.

-Based on~\eqref{globalaggregation}, the next global model for global round { $k+1$} is computed at the root satellite { $r^{\mathsf{A}, (k)}$} as follows:
+Based on~\eqref{globalaggregation}, the next global model is computed at the root satellite { $r^{\mathsf{A}, (k)}$} as follows: